 Flu is the short term for influenza.
 It is an illness caused by a respiratory virus.
-Influenza epidemics often occur in the winter months, although the flu season extends from the beginning of October through March.
 The infection can spread rapidly through communities as the virus is passed from person to person.
 When someone with the flu coughs or sneezes, the influenza virus gets into the air, and people nearby, including children, can inhale it.
-The virus also can be spread when your child touches a hard surface, such as a door handle, and then places his hand or fingers in his nose or rubs his eye.
+The virus also can be spread when your child touches a hard surface, such as a door handle, and then places his hand or fingers in his nose/mouth or rubs his eye.

 - Dry, hacking cough

 - Stuffy, runny nose

 Some children may throw up (vomit) and have loose stools (diarrhea).

 After the first few days of these symptoms, a sore throat, stuffy nose, and continuing cough become most evident.
 The flu can last a week or even longer.
 A child with a

 common cold usually has a lower fever, a runny nose, and only a small amount of coughing.
 Children with the flu—or adults, for that matter—usually feel much sicker, achier, and more miserable.

 Healthy people, especially children, get over the flu in about a week or two, without any lingering problems.
 However, you might suspect a complication if your child says that his ear hurts or that he feels pressure in his face and head or if his cough and fever persist beyond 2 weeks.
 Talk with your child's doctor if your child has ear pain, a cough that won't go away, or a fever that won't go away.

 Children who appear to have the greatest risk of complications from the flu are those with an underlying chronic medical condition, such as

 heart, lung, or kidney disease, an immune system problem,